Data Processing Addendum

 7) Operational procedures and controls to provide for application deployment and change management, capacity management, and separation of development, testing and production.

-8) Incidents are handled in accordance with Mode’s Incident Response Plan following the lifecycle of an incident: Discovery, Acknowledgement, Verification, Scope, Resolution and finally Response.
-The Privacy Officer(s) and Director of Engineering are responsible for managing the response process in accordance with the IRP, completing an after-action review and coordinating any outbound communication that may be necessary following an incident.
+8) Incidents are handled in accordance with Mode’s Incident Response Plan following the lifecycle of an incident: Discovery, Acknowledgement, Verification, Scope, Resolution and Response.
+Designated personnel are responsible for managing the response process in accordance with the IRP, completing an after-action review and coordinating any outbound communication that may be necessary following an incident.